 - Pull: Grab a change from a repository

 There are many distributed version control systems like Git, Mercurial etc. In upcoming series of posts, I will be taking Git and will be referring to Git whenever referring to “distributed version control system”.

 2. Advantages of distributed version control systems

-Lets see the advantages of this approach over traditional/centralized version control system.
+Let us see the advantages of this approach over traditional/centralized version control systems.

-Each collaborator checks out the codebase into his local repository and work on the local repository.
+Each collaborator checks out the codebase into his local repository and works on the local repository.
 Hence all the operations will be fast since there won’t be any network call to any server.

 2.2.
 Cheap branching and merging

-The developer can create as many local branches and work on the branches and then merge it back to the main branch.
+The developer can create as many local branches and work on the branches and then merge them back to the main branch.
 Once the merging is complete, the local branch can be safely deleted.
-The biggest advantage here is that the branch will not be visible to others unlike the centralized VCS where all the branches resides on one single server and creates lot of confusions when working on a large project.
+The biggest advantage here is that the branch will not be visible to others, unlike the centralized VCS where all the branches reside on one single server and creates a lot of confusion when working on a large project.

 2.4.
 Snapshots instead of difference

 This is one of the key benefits.
-We can get the complete code repository for each commit that we have perform.
-Hence we can easily revert back to any commit without having to deal with applying the changes from the base version manually as in case of central VCS.
+We can get the complete code repository for each commit that we have performed.
+Hence we can easily revert back to any commit without having to deal with applying the changes from the base version manually as in the case of central VCS.

 2.5.
 Simple and productive tool

-“Distributed VCS” are highly scalable when compared with “Centralized VCS”, especially in open source project where millions of developers contribute and a task which cannot be accomplished by a traditional version control system.
+“Distributed VCS” is highly scalable when compared with “Centralized VCS”, especially in open source projects where millions of developers contribute and a task that cannot be accomplished by a traditional version control system.

 Git is open source and free.
 Moreover, developers can work on open-source projects on various platforms like Github.

 3. Disadvantages of distributed version control systems

-Now lets see some of the drawbacks of a distributed version control systems as well.
+Now let’s see some of the drawbacks of a distributed version control system as well.